 The Group is a party to certain lawsuits or claims (mostly labor related cases) filed by third parties which are either pending decision by the courts or are subject to settlement agreements.
 The outcome of these lawsuits or claims cannot be presently determined.
-In the opinion of management and its legal counsel, the eventual liability from these lawsuits or claims, if any, will not have a material effect on the consolidated financial statements.
-No provision was recognized in 2021, 2020 and 2019.
+In the opinion of management and its legal counsel, the eventual liability from these lawsuits or claims, if any, will not have a material effect on the consolidated financial statements of the Group.
+No provision was recognized as at December 31, 2022 and 2021.

-1. Tax Cases Pending with the Court of Tax Appeals ("CTA")
+1. Tax Cases Pending with the Court of Tax Appeals (CTA)

-Ginebra San Miguel Inc. vs. Commissioner of Internal Revenue CTA En Banc Case No. 2555 CTA Case Nos.
+Ginebra San Miguel Inc. vs. Commissioner of Internal Revenue CTA En Banc Case No. 2544 and 2555 (Consolidated) CTA Case Nos.
 8953 and 8954 (Consolidated)

-These cases pertain to GSMI's Claims for Refund with the BIR, in the amount of P581.7 million in Case No. 8953, and P133.6 million in Case No. 8954, or in the total amount of P715.3 million, representing payments of excise tax erroneously, excessively, illegally, and/or wrongfully assessed on and collected from GSMI by the BIR on removals of its distilled spirits or finished products for the periods from January 1, 2013 up to May 31, 2013 in Case No. 8953, and from January 8, 2013 up to March 31, 2013 in Case No. 8954.
+These cases pertain to GSMI's Claims for Refund with the BIR, in the amount of P581,7 million in Case No. 8953, and P133.6 million in Case No. 8954, or in the total amount of P715.3 million, representing payments of excise tax erroneously, excessively, illegally, and/or wrongfully assessed on and collected from GSMI by the BIR on removals of its distilled spirits or finished products for the periods from January 1, 2013 up to May 31 2013 in Case No. 8953, and from January 8, 2013 up to March 31, 2013 in Case No. 8954.